retr0-kernel/Huffman-File-Compressor/README.md

 - Close the output file.
 - Print "Decompression Done!!"
 - End the algorithm.

+                TIME COMPLEXITY
+- The priority queue (implemented as a min heap) has a time complexity of O(log n) for inserting and removing elements, so the overall time complexity of the huffman tree construction is O(n log n).

+- The time complexity of the remaining parts of the code, such as reading the input file, counting the frequencies of the characters, and generating the mappings, are all O(n) operations, so they do not significantly affect the overall time complexity.

+Note: The above analysis assumes that the time complexity of the map data structure used in the code is O(1) for insert and lookup operations, which is generally the case for most modern implementations of the map data structure.

 Refer [encode.cpp](https://github.com/retr0-kernel/Huffman-File-Compressor/blob/main/README.md) to see what is done by each segment of code.